ShaRP: Explaining Rankings and Preferences with Shapley Values: Introduction

 Algorithmic rankers are broadly used to support decision-making in critical domains, including hiring and employment, school and college admissions, credit and lending, and, of course, college ranking.
 Because of the impact rankers have on individuals, organizations, and population groups, there is a need to understand them: to know whether the decisions are correct and legally compliant (\emph{auditing} tasks), to help individuals improve their ranked outcomes (\emph{recourse} tasks), and to design better ranking procedures (\emph{design} tasks).
 To make progress towards these tasks, we need ways to explain and interpret ranked outcomes.
 In this paper, we present \emph{\sys}~---\emph{Shapley for Rankings and Preferences}---a framework that explains the contributions of features to different aspects of a ranked outcome, and that can support all these critically important tasks.

 There are two types of rankers: score-based and learned.
 In score-based ranking, a given set of candidates is sorted on a score, which is typically computed using a simple formula, such as a weighted sum of attribute values~\cite{10.1145/3533379}.
-In supervised learning-to-rank, a preference-enriched set of candidates is used to train a model that predicts rankings of unseen candidates~\cite{DBLP:series/synthesis/2014Li}.
-In this paper, we focus on score-based rankers, which are often preferred in critical domains based on the premise that they are easier to design, understand, and justify than learning-to-rank models~\cite{DBLP:journals/cacm/BergerBBJMNSWX19}.
-Score-based rankers are a prominent example of the so-called ``interpretable models''~\cite{rudin2019stop}: the scoring function, such as $\queryScore{1}=0.4 \times gpa + 0.4 \times sat + 0.2 \times essay$ in a college admissions scenario, is based on a (normative) a priori understanding of what makes for a good candidate.
-And yet, despite being syntactically ``interpretable,'' a score-based ranker may not be ``explainable,'' in that, the designer of the ranker or the decision-maker who uses it may be unable to accurately predict or understand its output (\cite{miller2019explanation,molnar2020interpretable}).
+In supervised learning-to-rank (LtR), a preference-enriched set of candidates is used to train a model that predicts rankings of unseen candidates~\cite{DBLP:series/synthesis/2014Li}.
+We motivate our work using score-based rankers and return to LtR later in the paper.

+Score-based rankers are often seen as ``interpretable models''~\cite{rudin2019stop}: their scoring functions, such as $\queryScore{1} = 0.9 \times gpa + 0.1 \times essay$ in a college admissions setting, reflect a normative, a priori notion of merit.
+For instance, specifying $\queryScore{1}$ asserts that $gpa$ matters more than the essay, while $\queryScore{2} = 0.1 \times gpa + 0.9 \times essay$ asserts the opposite.
+Yet the apparent transparency---and sense of \emph{control over outcomes}---that such rankers afford is often misleading.
+Even with full knowledge of the formula, designers or decision-makers may struggle to anticipate or explain its output~\cite{miller2019explanation,molnar2020interpretable}.
 We illustrate this with an example.

 \begin{example} Consider a dataset $\mathcal{D}$ of college applicants in Figure~\ref{fig:admissions}, with scoring features $gpa$, $sat$, and $essay$.
 Very different scoring functions $f=0.4 \times gpa + 0.4 \times sat + 0.2 \times essay$ and $g = 1.0 \times essay$ induce very similar rankings $r_{\mathcal{D},f}$ and $r_{\mathcal{D},g}$, with the same top-$4$ items appearing in the same order, apparently because $essay$ is the feature that is best able to discriminate between the top-$4$ and the rest, and that determines the relative order among the top-$4$. \end{example}